Security Groups

 Each rule specifies a remote that defines the source (for ingress rules) or destination (for egress rules) of allowed traffic.
 You can filter traffic using one of three methods:

 IP address or CIDR block: Allow traffic to or from a specific IP address or range.
-Use 0.0.0.0/0 to allow traffic from any address.
+Use 0.0.0.0/0 to allow traffic from any IPv4 address, or ::/0 to allow traffic from any IPv6 address.

 remote: